 The IDEAs (Inclusion/Diversity/Equity/Anti-Racism) Challenge is intended to spur reflection and discussion around issues of inclusion, diversity, and equity and to promote anti-racism on the Blackburn College campus.

-The Challenge was initiated and funded by a Blackburn alumnus who is grateful for the positive impact Blackburn College made on his personal values relating to diversity and inclusion.
-The deep friendships and understandings that resulted from his own interactions with students of different ethnicities, cultures, and viewpoints are among his most valued lessons from his own Blackburn years.
+The Challenge was initiated and funded by a Blackburn alumnus who is grateful for the positive impact Blackburn College made on his values relating to diversity and inclusion.
+The deep friendships and understandings that resulted from his interactions with students of different ethnicities, cultures, and viewpoints are among his most valued lessons from his Blackburn years.

 Guidelines